-This way of conducting 1-on-1 interviews is a great way to run more open tests.
+Conducting 1-on-1 interviews is a great way to run more open tests.
 The moderator can watch how the test is going, ask questions on the spot and guide the tester if necessary.
 Moderators can also add notes during the session and correct the flow of the test.

 How does this moderated usability tool work?

-For Live Sessions we have the option of hiring new testers or inviting your own.
-Moderators can actively edit, preview and pause the test.
+For Live Sessions, we have the option of hiring new testers or inviting your own.
+Moderators can actively edit, preview, and pause the test.
 Managing time slots and sessions is also accessible from the test overview.

 Moderators can then generate time slots for these testers and send out the link to the test via e-mail or other channels.